About the Healthier Together Initiative

 Facilitating economic mobility and inclusion for families and businesses

-- Providing financial counseling
+- Providing free financial counseling

 - Supporting local hiring efforts